-Except for demand or revolving loans, the maximum period for which expected credit losses are to be determined is the contractual life of the financial asset.
-For demand or revolving loans, maturity is determined by taking into account the future risk mitigation processes such as behavioral maturity analyses performed by the Bank and cancellation/revision of the Bank's credit limit.
+Except for demand or revolving loans, the maximum period for which expected credit losses are to be measured is the contractual life of the financial asset.
+For demand or revolving loans, Maturity is determined based on behavioral lifetime analyses which take into account future risk mitigation processes such as cancellation or revision of the credit limit.